vigetlabs/diode/README.md

 # Diode

 A simple state propagation tool for React.
 It takes advantage of [components that are pure](http://facebook.github.io/react/docs/pure-render-mixin.html) to significantly simplify event subscription when propagating changes in the data layer.

+Diode has no dependencies.

 **Diode is an event emitter with one event**.
 By including the `Stateful` mixin, an expected `getState` method is called every time the Diode publishes a change.

 It is also quite small (see [API](#api)).
 We found ourselves building something similar to it on several projects and decided it was better to keep it in one place.